 - Sprinkle pork with salt and pepper.
 In a large skillet, heat oil over medium-high heat.
 Brown pork on both sides; remove from pan.

 - Add preserves, juice, vinegar, Worcestershire sauce, garlic and curry powder to same pan; bring to a boil.
 Return pork to pan.
-Reduce heat; simmer, covered, 5-7 minutes or until a thermometer inserted in pork reads 145°.
+Reduce heat; simmer, covered, until a thermometer inserted in pork reads 145°, 5-7 minutes.
 Let stand 5 minutes before serving.
 Yield: 4 servings.

 Originally published as Fig-Glazed Pork Tenderloin in Simple & Delicious December/January 2014